 EU vows to boost efforts to end Israeli-Palestinian fighting

-BRUSSELS (AP) — The European Union will redouble its efforts to end the upsurge in violence between the Israeli military and Palestinian militants, and seek progress during a special meeting of its foreign ministers Tuesday, the bloc said.
+BRUSSELS (AP) — The European Union will redouble its efforts to end the surge in violence between the Israeli military and Palestinian militants, and seek progress during a special meeting of its foreign ministers on Tuesday.

-The EU also called the weekend destruction of a building housing major international media “extremely worrying” and said safe working conditions for journalists were essential.
+The EU also called the weekend destruction of a building housing The Associated Press and other major international media “extremely worrying” and said safe working conditions for journalists were essential.

+France’s President Emmanuel Macron and Egypt’s President Abdel Fattah el-Sissi stressed the “absolute need” to cease hostilities between Israel and the Palestinians, the French presidency said.
+Macron reaffirmed France’s support to the Egyptian mediation in the conflict.

+Rome also looked ahead to Tuesday’s meeting.
+Foreign Minister Luigi Di Maio said Italy had requested to discuss the Mideast violence and said “the violence and attacks between Israel and Palestine must stop.”
+In a Facebook post, he added that “the EU with its 27 member states must take a clear and unified position and work to press the parties to sit together again at the negotiation table.”

-Because EU policy toward the region requires unanimity among the 27 EU member nations, its actions and statements haven’t had the impact that could be expected from a bloc that has large trade and aid interests in the region.
+Because EU policy toward the region requires unanimity among the 27 EU member nations, its actions and statements haven’t had the impact that could be expected from a bloc of 450 million people that has large trade interests in the region.

-EU foreign policy chief Josep Borrell and European Council President Charles Michel both called over the past days to call for an end to the escalation in violence and ensure that civilians get the best possible protection.
+EU foreign policy chief Josep Borrell and European Council President Charles Michel both called over the past days to call for an end to the escalation in violence and ensure that civilians are protected.

 Tuesday’s meeting is to seek “how best that EU can contribute to diffusing the tensions, stop the escalation and stop the ongoing violence,” EU spokesman Peter Stano said.

-Pro-Palestinian critics of EU policy insist the bloc has been far too lenient when it comes to imposing sanctions on Jerusalem, but since this too requires unanimity, the issue hasn’t yet surfaced for Tuesday’s meeting, Stano said.
+Pro-Palestinian critics of EU policy insist the bloc has been far too lenient when it comes to imposing sanctions on Jerusalem.

-“Let’s not jump ahead.
-Let’s focus on trying to diffuse the situation, trying to solve the situation to normal diplomatic and political means,” Stano said.

 The fighting broke out last week, when the Hamas militant group fired long-range rockets at Jerusalem after weeks of clashes in the city between Palestinian protesters and Israeli police.
 The protests were focused on the heavy-handed policing of a flashpoint sacred site during the Muslim holy month of Ramadan and the threatened eviction of dozens of Palestinian families by Jewish settlers.